vives-project-xp/Zend/README.md

 #### Pinout ESP8266

-To connect the ledstrip to the ESP8266 only 3 pins need to be connected: 3V3, GND and pin 2.
+To connect the led-strip to the ESP8266 only 3 pins need to be connected: 3V3, GND and pin 2.
 Details can be found on the image below.

 ![ESP8266 pinout](./img/ESP8266-pinout.png)
 [source](https://www.google.com/url?sa=i&url=https%3A%2F%2Flearn.adafruit.com%2Fadafruit-feather-huzzah-esp8266%2Fpinouts%3Fview%3Dall&psig=AOvVaw0UI07aMuDnzTYrxg_ZGPF5&ust=1671271754257000&source=images&cd=vfe&ved=0CBAQjRxqFwoTCIiL6Mry_fsCFQAAAAAdAAAAABAU)

 #### Connect to led-strip

-When no static IP address has been setup, the connection with the LED-strip had to be setup manually.
+When no static IP address has been setup, the connection with the led-strip had to be setup manually.
 To do this, follow the steps below:

 * Connect the ESP8266 to a PC (or Raspberry Pi) and go to the [WLED install website](https://install.wled.me/).
 * Click 'Install' and select the right port in the pop up window and connect.